Skip to content

 I recently came across two stats that surprised me quite a bit.

-But these challenges are not completely new.
+But these challenges are not really new.
 While the workplace that graduates try to enter has undergone so many changes in recent years, the hurdles are similar and certainly remind me of the struggles that I faced after I graduated (way back when 🙂).

 As my graduation with a major in electrical engineering and a minor in computer science approached, I had the gullibility to believe that right after graduating, job opportunities would be lined up for me and that within a few weeks, I’d be working with a nice salary, benefits, vacation, and other corporate perks.